Fall quarter (September)

 The MSAQF is a STEM (Science, Technology, Engineering and Math) degree according to the Department of Homeland Security (DHS).
-The DHS expanded list includes designated degrees that qualify for up to 36 months Optional Practical Training (OPT) Extension for F-1 Nonimmigrant Students.
+With this designation, F-1 international students may apply for a 17-month extension for Optional Practical Training (OPT).

 As an MSaqf student you will: